atolye15/checklist/checklists/creating-interactive-prototypes.md

 category: Design
 date: "2020-03-11"
 tags: ['tools', 'prototyping', 'design-process']
-description: Creating interactive prototypes is an important step on the design process.
+description: Creating interactive prototypes is an important step in the product design process.
 Use this checklist to make sure you cover the basics of creating them!
 ---

 - [ ] Create the screens